Hyunseok-Cho/cleeng_tech_access/README.md

 * Empty items: 'EMPTY=true' -> “No subscriptions found.”
 Message

 ## A11y
-* (Plan)
-* Notification for Status changing: aria-live="polite" to notice the changing
+* Notification for Status changing on the Screen Reader.
 * Able to Controlling or not: Disabling the button and labling Cancelled
 * Keyboard Controlling